 - Representation of a major pharmaceutical manufacturer in a multimillion dollar breach of contract action by a supplier.

-- Representation of an international law firm and its partner in defense of a multimillion dollar claim for malpractice.
+- Defense of an international law firm and its partner in defense of a multimillion dollar claim for legal malpractice.

 Outside the Office

-Ms. Bierut is an adjunct professor at Fordham University School of Law, where she teaches legal writing.
-She is also a member of the First Decade Committee of the Federal Bar Council, an organization dedicated to promoting excellence in federal practice and fellowship among federal practitioners in the Second Circuit.
+Liz was selected as a member of the Leadership Council on Legal Diversity’s 2022 class of Fellows, a program designed to identify, train, and advance the next generation of leaders in the legal profession.
+She is an adjunct professor at Fordham University School of Law, where she teaches legal writing.
+She is also a member of the New Jersey Women Lawyers Association, the National Association of Women Lawyers, and the First Decade Committee of the Federal Bar Council, an organization dedicated to promoting excellence in federal practice and fellowship among federal practitioners in the Second Circuit.

 Fordham University School of Law, J.D., magna cum laude (2013)